BobPitha/rx200-ros1-dev/README.md

 # kuka-dev

 ## General
-A development environment for the Kuka project at Medacuity, based on Bobs-dev-container, a Docker-based development environment I've found useful
+A development environment for the Trossen RX-200 robotic arm at Medacuity, based on Bobs-dev-container, a Docker-based development environment I've found useful

 This is a basic environment I've used for a few projects.
 It incorporates ideas and approaches from various past colleagues, most notably Shawn Shaffert, previously at GreyOrange.